 A reputable company will base its offer on these factors rather than simply trying to buy the house for the lowest possible price.

-We recently worked with a seller who needed to move back home after her husband passed away.
+We recently worked with a seller in El Paso who needed to move back home after losing her husband.
 The house had fallen into disrepair, and she wasn’t sure what it was worth.
-When we asked what she was hoping to get, she said $120,000.

 Your Offer = After Repair Value (ARV) – Cost of Repairs – Selling Costs – Minimum Profit